raspberrypilearning/i-made-you-a-book/en/step_3.md

 - Which backdrops or background colours will you use in your book?
 - How will users interact with your book to turn to the next page?
 - Which characters and objects will you have in your book?
-- How will the the sprits be animated and interact on each page?
+- How will the the sprites be animated and interact on each page?

 **Tip:** Remember to test your project each time you add something.
 It's much easier to find and fix bugs before you make more changes.